siefkenj/IBLODEs/book/typst/modules/module1.typ

 == Solving Differential Equations

-In order to use the $A'(t)=k A(t)$ model to make predictions, we need to know about the functions $A$ which solve the differential equation.
+Our approach to fitting will be to first _solve_ the differential equation, i.e. find what functions $A$ satisfy the equation $A'(t)=k A(t)$, and then see which values of $k$ produce solutions that fit the data.
 Our primary method for finding explicit solutions to differential equations will be guess-and-check.

 #example(
   prompt: [